hummingbot/hummingbot/documentation/docs/global-configs/tabs-feature.md

 Simply click on the `x` at the top right corner or inputting `parameter_name --close`

-In this case I want to close the tab I opened with the `order_book --live` feature

 One option to close the tab is by clicking on the `x` next to `order_book`

 ![closing tabs](/assets/img/closing-tabs.png)